Child Protection and Safeguarding

 Wigan Safeguarding Children Board (WSCB) oversees all organisations in Wigan and Leigh that work with children and young people and have a responsibility for safeguarding them.
 Their website is: www.wigan.gov.uk/WSCB

 If you have a concern about a child, you can report your concern directly to Wigan Safeguarding Children Board by going to the website above and clicking on the icon “REPORT CONCERNS”.

 We advise that students report any abuse online to CEOP and their social media provider.
 If the online concern relates to pupils in our school, we will log it, but we will always insist this is reported to the correct authority CEOP/ Greater Manchester Police as it is potentially a criminal offence.

 All other safeguarding concerns can be directed to the appropriate Head of Year, Senior Leader or to me personally using the contact details below.
 The safeguarding of children is everybody’s responsibility.
 If you’re concerned, report it.

-Mrs L Turner Assistant Headteacher, Designated Safeguarding Lead
+Mrs L Turner Deputy Headteacher, Designated Safeguarding Lead